atoulous/simple-react-app/README.md

 # Simple react app

-This is an easy ans simple way to start a front-end react app with a back-end nodejs server.
+This is an easy and simple way to start a front-end react app with a back-end nodejs server.
-Simple-react-app is made with react-create-app and express.
+Simple-react-app is made with create-react-app and express.

 These followings tools are config:
 - babel